Topic Release Schedule

 Belonging and Inclusion Station

 Each competition venue will have a dedicated Belonging and Inclusion Station, formerly known as the equity office.
-Belonging and Inclusion Stations serve as a resource for attendees.
-Complaints may be filed if an individual feels as if an instance of harassment and/or discrimination has occurred.
+Belonging and Inclusion Stations serve as a resource for any attendee who feels excluded by an element of the tournament or if an instance of harassment and/or discrimination has occurred.